 This isn’t a foolproof method so you’ll want to monitor the cake for the typical signs of doneness.
 In other words, the cake is done when it starts to pull away from the sides of the pan and a toothpick comes out with just a few moist crumbs.

 Okay, my brain hurst from all the conversions, so let’s end it here.
 I hope you enjoy this Vegan Vanilla Layer Cake with Raspberry Jam!
-If you make it be sure to leave me a comment below and tag me on Instagram!
+If you make it be sure to leave a rating and review below and tag me on Instagram!

 - 1 1/4 cups + 2 tablespoons (330 mL) unsweetened plant-based milk (I used this oat milk)